 What makes all this beautiful instead of merely exasperating is how perfectly the music complements the lyrics.
 Coyote forensically documents a one-night-stand that never had the potential to be anything more: “No regrets, Coyote / we just come from such different sets of circumstances”, the song begins.
-Then “There’s no comprehending / Just how close to the bone and the skin and the eyes / And the lips you can get / And still feel so alone / And still feel related”.
+Then “There’s no comprehending / Just how close to the bone and the skin and the eyes / And the lips you can get / And still feel so alone / And still feel related“.
 The music reflects the tone of the song: the combination of propulsive electro-acoustic guitar and high bass harmonics somehow contrive to feel both desperate and coolly ironic, detached: there is an emotional reserve, something held back, and the refrain line perfectly captures that pull-push self-deception.
-“You just picked up hitcher”, she sings: “a prisoner of the white lines of the freeway”.
+“You just picked up a hitcher”, she sings: “a prisoner of the white lines of the freeway”.

 Amelia is even more ambiguous musically.
 Lyrically, the song is ostensibly addressed to pioneering aviator Amelia Earhart, who was lost at sea in 1937.
 But this is blended so completely with first-person narrative that it’s hard to tell where the lines are, or even whether there are any.
 “Oh Amelia, it was just a false alarm”, she repeatedly sings, but is she really warning herself?
 By the final occurrence of the refrain line, there is a definite shift towards the autobiographical:

-I checked in at the Cactus Tree Motel
+I pulled into the Cactus Tree Motel

-To wash away the dust
+To shower off the dust

 I dreamed of seven-forty-sevens